 Video is one of the most powerful mediums we have to connect with others.
-The transparency and emotional connectionthat can be created using video can help you better communicate your message with your audience.
-Today, it is easier and more cost effective than ever to create high quality video.
+The transparency and emotional connection that can be created using video can help you better communicate your message with your audience.
+Today, it is easier and more cost-effective than ever to create high-quality videos.
 On top of that, there are multiple free platforms and channels to distribute your content to millions for little or no cost at all.
 While internet video distribution has been around for a few years, online video has yet to reach its full potential.

 I use video to help educate my community on current trends in the marketing world as well as share some of my processes as a marketer.
-I have a background in video so the format comes pretty easy to me.
-Today, thanks to awesome platforms live YouTube, Facebook, Instagram, Wistia and more, and advancements in phone cameras, nearly anyone can create, edit and publish video content.
+I have a background in video, so the format comes pretty easily to me.
+Today, thanks to awesome platforms like YouTube, Facebook, Instagram, Wistia, and more, and advancements in phone cameras, nearly anyone can create, edit and publish video content.

 In the US, YouTube reaches more 18-49 year-olds than ANY broadcast or cable TV network, and YouTube does that on mobile alone.
 (Click to Tweet)

 Social networks have seen the success of video on YouTube and made a smart move to integrate the medium into their platforms.
-While some platforms are strictly video, others give you a the option of image or video such as SnapChat, Twitter, Instagram, and Facebook.
+While some platforms are strictly video, others give you the option of image or video, such as Snapchat, Twitter, Instagram, and Facebook.
 Utilizing video on their platforms, social media networks have been able to help their users connect in new ways as well as give businesses a powerful new way to engage.